d2l-ai/d2l-en/chapter_appendix_math/info-theory.md

 # Information Theory
-:label:`chapter_information_theory`
+:label:`sec_information_theory`

 Imagine that you have two ideas and want to assess which one is better.
 If you are a scholar, you can write two papers and see which one received more citations; if you are a netizen, you can post the two ideas on social media and see which one get more likes; if you are a musician, you can write two songs and see which one become more popular.
 No matter how are you going to convey your ideas, you are trying to encode them with one or another communication format.
 However, regardless the encoding format, the idea itself is supposed to have the same amount of “information”.

 Information theory is a field of study about encoding, decoding, transmitting and manipulating information.
 With information theory, we can measure and compare how much information is presented in different signals.
 While machine learning is aimed at extracting interesting signals from data and making critical predictions.
 As a result, information theory provides a strong backbone of fundamental machine learning.
-For example, cross entropy loss in :numref:`chapter_softmax` is used as an objective function in many machine learning algorithms.
+For example, cross entropy loss in :numref:`sec_softmax` is used as an objective function in many machine learning algorithms.
 Such a loss is a direct application to information theory.
 In this section, by several examples, we will illustrate the fundamental concepts of information theory and their application.

 ## Information

 *Information* is conveyed by a particular sequence of stuffs.
 Rather than caring about the knowledge within the entity, information represents the degree of surprise or the abstract possibility of the event.
 Suppose that there is a file on your laptop and you are curious about how much information it contains.
 No matter whether it is a song, a movie or a text document, you may find the amount of information is measured in a unit of *bit*, for the size of the file.
 So what is a "bit" and why do we use it to measure information?
-Historically, an antique transmitter can only send or receive two codes: $0$ and $1$.
+Historically, an antique transmitter can only send or receive two codes, $0$ and $1$.
 In this way, any information symbol is encoded by a series of $0$ and $1$, and each digit represents 1 bit.

 ### Self-information